jina-ai/jina/README.md

 ```

-Let's create a second Executor for storing and retrieving images.
+The second Executor is for storing and retrieving images:

 ```python
 from jina import Executor, requests, DocumentArray